Biodesign Innovation Fellowship

 Can I apply a year early?

-How many letters of recommendation must I have, when are they due, and what should they cover?
+How many recommendation must I have, when are they due, and what should they cover?

-Three letters of recommendation are required.
-We must have all three letters by the application deadline or your application will not be considered.
-(Note that you can submit a total of four letters, if desired, but including an additional letter is neither required nor encouraged.)
+Three recommendations are required.
+We must have all three recommendations submitted by the application deadline or your application will not be considered.

 If I am reapplying, do I need to resubmit my application materials and recommendations?

-Yes, your application materials and recommendation must be resubmitted.
+Yes, your application materials and recommendations must be resubmitted.
 We encourage you to provide us with the most recent information available, highlighting new experiences and accomplishments since you last applied.

 What is the application fee?

-Stanford Biodesign no longer charges a fee to apply to the Stanford Biodesign Innovation Fellowship.
+Stanford Biodesign does not charge a fee to apply to the Stanford Biodesign Innovation Fellowship.

 Can I visit Stanford Biodesign to learn more?